 |Powering our future||53.80||2.00||n/a||55.80|

-2022 and 2023 proposals include 62.8 FTEs to maintain service delivery, respond to a growing community and implement Council-approved programs.
+2022 and 2023 approved include 50.5 and 48.5 FTEs respectively to maintain service delivery, respond to a growing community and implement Council-approved programs.
 Included are two FTEs in 2022 for council pre-approved positions, which will enhance service delivery for equity, diversity and inclusion, and indigenous relations.

 - Capital Program Resourcing Strategy positions will ensure capital projects are planned, executed and completed appropriately.
 The 2022/23 budget includes 10 positions in 2022 and seven positions in 2023.
 These positions will provide additional direct project management capacity as well as internal support functions for accounts payable, communications, and project design functions.